MelanieBott2691/rocinante/README.md

 **Technologies in this project:**

-- Tasty API.
+- Tasty API

-- Yelp API.
+- Yelp API

 - GitHub